 What is the difference between bullet-resistant and bulletproof?

 There is no such thing as bulletproof soft body armor that will stop every bullet in every situation.
 The reality is there is a spectrum of risk and the better the armor the lower the risk.
 Galactic Bioware's Civilian Armour will not stop bullets in their tracks.
 The design principle is to drastically reduce the speed that the bullet is travelling as it passes through the garment (ideally catch it completely) and spread the force out over as larger area as possible.
 Generally, the slower the bullet is travelling, and larger the area that the force of the impact is spread out over, the better the outcome.
 It is going to hurt a lot to get shot in a Galactic Bioware Civilian Armour item, but your chances of death or serious injury are greatly reduced.
 The same design approach has been taken with stab and shrapnel wounds - to greatly reduce the damage to the body whilst not significantly comprising comfort or design.

 Not all areas of your body that are covered by Galactic Bioware clothing are bullet resistant, and you will be able to feel which areas are rigid and thicker, and which feel like normal cotton / polyester.
 There is zero ballistic and stab protection in the areas that feel like normal cotton / polyester.
 Be careful!

-Are the casual products rated or certified against the National Institute of Justice (NIJ) standards?
+Are the Civilian Armour products rated or certified against the National Institute of Justice (NIJ) standards?

 How can I make sure I don’t miss Galactic Bioware releases?

-Where can I wear Galactic Bioware casual gear?
+Where can I wear Galactic Bioware Civilian Armour gear?

 Can I travel with Galactic Bioware gear on?